qwaneu/qwaneu.github.io/_drafts/paying-the-price-of-fast-tests.md

 Having fast tests facilitates defect prevention and learning by providing immediate feedback on our actions.
-This contributes to code quality, product quality and speed of development. in other words, these help your [productivity](/2020/10/26/under-pressure.html#productivity), like this diagram of effects shows:
+This contributes to code quality, product quality and speed of development.
+In other words, these help your [productivity](/2020/10/26/under-pressure.html#productivity), like this diagram of effects shows: